(A) Person in charge - assignment of responsibility.

 (1) The license holder shall be the person responsible for the food service operation or retail food establishment.
 The license holder may be the person in charge or shall designate a person or persons in charge and shall ensure that a person in charge with applicable knowledge is present at the food service operation or retail food establishment during all hours of operation.
 This paragraph does not apply to a micro market as defined in Chapter 3717-1 of the Administrative Code.

-(2) One year after the effective date of this rule, at least one employee that has supervisory and management responsibility and the authority to direct and control food preparation and service shall obtain the level two certification in food protection according to rule 3701-21-25 of the Administrative Code.
+(2) Each risk level III and risk level IV food service operation and retail food establishment shall have at least one employee that has supervisory and management responsibility and the authority to direct and control food preparation and service obtain the level two certification in food protection according to rule 3701-21-25 of the Administrative Code.

 (3) Temporary, mobile, vending and risk level I and risk level II food service operations or retail food establishments are exempt from paragraph (A)(2) of this rule.

 (B) Person in charge - demonstration of knowledge.